murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/Undertaking a Perilous Journey.md

 ## Dividing Travel Roles
 When you have prepared for your trip and charted the course, it's time to start your trip.
 You start from the starting point on your map, and travel along the route you've chosen towards the goal destination.
 Along the route, you most likely will come across other **Waypoints**, either known or unknown to you.

-For every trip between two Points on the Pointcrawl, the party needs to divide four different roles amongst each other.
+For every trip between two Waypoints, the party needs to divide four different roles amongst each other.
 1. **Wayfinder**: The Wayfinder is the party member who is in charge of plotting the course, navigating, and prevent everyone from getting lost.
 2. **Scout**: The Scout is the party member who is in charge of going ahead to find safe passages, and who watches out for any dangers that may lie ahead.
 3. **Quartermaster**: The Quartermaster is the party member who is in charge of foraging, cooking, setting up camp, packing the bags, and generally making sure everyone is as comfortable as can be.
 4. **Sentry**: The Sentry is the party member who takes up the rear.
 They can do several things, including keeping an eye out for danger, covering the party's tracks, boosting morale, helping others out with their tasks, et cetera.

 If there are more than four party members, a role can be taken up multiple times.
 In this case any rolls will be made with Advantage.
-If there are less than four party members, one of the roles will either not be taken up, or someone takes up two roles but rolls both of them with Disadvantage.
+If there are less than four party members, one of the roles will either not be taken up - causing an automatic Failure, or someone takes up two roles but rolls both of them with Disadvantage.

 Whenever you arrive at the next Waypoint, you can redivide the roles amongst your party members if you wish.